Skip to main content

 Wildlife Insights Taxonomy

-We created the Wildlife Insights Taxonomy because we needed a global standard of what we call things (wildlife, objects, humans, etc) in every project and every image from around the world.
-Without standardizing taxonomy through Wildlife Insights it would be impossible (or at least really hard) to manage and analyze data from within large wildlife monitoring projects and across several projects.
-In a global platform like Wildlife Insights standardization becomes even more important when datasets are coming from all over the world and from many, many organizations and individuals.
+We created the Wildlife Insights Taxonomy because we needed a global standard of what we call things (wildlife, objects, humans, etc.) in every project, every image, every video, every acoustic file from around the world.
+Without standardizing taxonomy through Wildlife Insights, it would be impossible (or at least really hard) to manage and analyze data from within large wildlife monitoring projects and across several projects.
+In a global platform like Wildlife Insights, standardization becomes even more important when datasets come from all over the world and from many organizations and individuals.
 We leverage existing standards as best we can and will provide mappings into as many standards as possible.

 Taxonomy List

-Find the taxonomy ID for any species using our Taxonomy Search Tool.
+Find any species using Wildlife Insights' Taxonomy Search Tool.

-You can also visit our Taxonomy Github repository and download the WI_Taxonomy.R file to access the most current version of the Wildlife Insights Taxonomy.
-It will create an R dataframe and also write out a .csv file.
+You can also visit our Taxonomy GitHub repository and download the WI_Taxonomy.R file to access the most current version of the Wildlife Insights Taxonomy.
+It will create an R data frame and write a .csv file.

 Human identifications

 Any of the following options can be used to tag images of humans.
-Project level preferences to delete or hide images of humans will apply to all of these tags:
+Project-level preferences to delete or hide images of humans will apply to all human tags.

 The following categories can be used to tag objects: